 This fascinating series of lectures has been taught in universities wherever Dr. Moore was on the faculty, and is now available as an online course for the first time.
 As a former colleague of Dr. Moore’s said, “She injects into her work great originality and creativity and has a quiet sense of humor.
 She inspires students and commands their respect.”

-To celebrate the month of Julius Caesar, we are offering a huge 50% discount on the Ancient World course.
+We are offering a huge 50% discount on the Ancient World course.

 To get 50% off you need to enter a voucher code at checkout.